Scroll Top

 If you complete the course with a passing grade (i.e., D or better), you may not take another course in that category.

-Students are required to enroll in a Triple-I lecture AND the associated Data Literacy Lab in the same semester.
-Enrolling in just one will produce this error message.
-If you have tried to enroll in BOTH the Triple-I lecture and data literacy lab and received the requisites error message, it may mean that you have gone over your credit limit for your registration Wave (Wave 1 limit = 13 hours; Wave 2 limit = 17 hours).
-You need to drop another class in order to make room for both the Triple-I lecture and the Data Literacy Lab (4 credit hours total) in your schedule.
+If you qualify to enroll in a First-Year Foundations class and received the requisites error message, it may mean that you have gone over your credit limit for your registration session or Wave (Wave 1 limit = 13 hours; Wave 2 limit = 17 hours; Open Enrollment credit limit = 18 hours).
+You need to drop another class in order to make room for the desired First-Year Foundation in your schedule.
+Please note that the system will also prevent you from enrolling into more than one class in the same First-Year Foundations category.
+You might have to swap or drop to accommodate the desired class.

 All FY Launch classes are scheduled with the section numbers 01F, 02F, or 03F.
 You can search for available FY Launch in ConnectCarolina Class Search and filter search criteria by the FY-LAUNCH Gen Ed Attribute; make sure you check “Show Open Classes Only.”